 AP 3550 Drug Free Environment and Drug Prevention Program - Administrative Procedures, Chapter 3 General Institution

 The District is committed to providing its employees and students with a drug free workplace and campus environment.
-It emphasizes prevention and intervention through education.
+The District’s drug-free commitment emphasizes prevention and intervention through education.
 The goal is to empower students and employees to make informed decisions about substance use and abuse to allow each to be healthy and productive and maximize each person’s potential.

 The President/Superintendent shall assure that the District distributes annually to each student the information required by law and complies with other legal requirements.

 The unlawful manufacture, distribution, sale, dispensing, possession or use of alcohol or any controlled substance is prohibited on District property, during District-sponsored field trips, activities or workshops, and in any facility or vehicle operated by the District.
-Under Business & Professional Code Section 25608(a), any person who possesses, consumes, sells, gives, or delivers to any other person, any alcoholic beverage in or on any public building, campus, or any of the District grounds is guilty of a misdemeanor, except as provided for in AP 3560, Alcoholic Beverages.
+Under Business & Professions Code Section 25608(a), any person who possesses, consumes, sells, gives, or delivers to any other person, any alcoholic beverage in or on any public building, campus, or any of the District grounds is guilty of a misdemeanor, except as provided for in AP 3560, Alcoholic Beverages, or except as expressly authorized by Business & Professions Code Section 25608.
 As a condition of employment, each employee is required to comply with these requirements.

 Every person who consumes any alcoholic beverage must be at a minimum, 21 years of age.
 Ohlone will enforce the prohibition of underage drinking and the prohibition of unlawful drugs.